Pedrumj/Parser-Complete/README.md

 WHILE                             while
 </pre>

-They can  be found in the RegDefs.c file.
+They can  be found in the <b>RegDefs.c</b> file.
 The lexical analyzer then converts these regular expressions into parse trees.
 The parse trees are then converted to NFAs (Nondeterministic Finite Automata).

 #Parser
 The parser is an SLR parser.
 The following grammar is defined for the parser: